ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

    * ID is unique for a combination of TSP ID and UIN received
    * ID is untraceable to both TSP ID and UIN received
 5. Responds with the Token ID to the source
-1. Raises an alert in case of exceptions
+1. Raises an alert in case of exceptions.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/kernel/TokenID%20Generator.md)